MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 1. In the new message, on the **Options** tab, click **Permissions**, and then click **Verify Credentials**.

-2. When prompted, specify your work or school account details again, and select **Sign in**.
+2. When prompted, specify your Microsoft 365 work or school account details again, and select **Sign in**.

     This downloads the Azure Rights Management templates and **Verify Credentials** is now replaced with options that include **No Restrictions**, **Do Not Forward**, and any Azure Rights Management templates that are published for your tenant.
 You can now cancel this new message.